-- Category I Consumer Health Application (Dependent Solution)
+- Category 1 Consumer Health Application (Dependent Solution)

-A Consumer Health Application that is strictly dependent on an Infoway-certified Consumer Health Platform to provide an operational environment with privacy, security, and all interoperability with an EHR
+A Consumer Health Application that is strictly dependent on an Infoway-certified Consumer Health Platform or Clinical Information System to provide an operational environment with privacy, security, and all interoperability with an EHR.

 A free-standing or independent Consumer Health Application (with integral privacy, security and user/client identification functionality) that conducts uni-directional transactions with other information solutions e.g. Electronic Medical Record, Consumer Health Platform, etc.